-We have audited the financial statements of Mid Sussex District Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Mid Sussex District Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Authority Movement in Reserves Statement,

-- Authority Comprehensive Income and Expenditure Statement,
+- Comprehensive Income and Expenditure Statement,

+- Movement in Reserves Statement,

-- Authority Balance Sheet,
+- Balance Sheet,

-- Authority Cash Flow Statement, and associated notes 1 41,
+- Cash Flow Statement,

+- related notes 1 40,

 - Collection Fund and associated notes 1 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.